imssm99/qrcode-visualizer/README.md

 - Perspective transform makes image warp to projected points
 - In memo feature, we can get mouse point coordinate from inversing transform matrix

+## Future Enhancements

+- Performance of detecting and decoding QR Code is not very good
+- I tried OpenCV and ZBar, both of them not works perfectly
+- This project can add more features from various type of QR Code information

 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.